shakfu/py-js/source/projects/py/README.md

 #### Core

-py/js's *core* features have a one-to-one correspondance to python's *very high layer* as specified [here](https://docs.python.org/3/c-api/veryhigh.html).
+py/js's *core* features have a one-to-one correspondance to python's [very high layer](https://docs.python.org/3/c-api/veryhigh.html).
 In the following, when we refer to an *object*, we refer to instances of the `py` external.

 - **Per-object namespaces**.
 Each object has a unique name (which is provided automatically or can be set by the user), and responds to an `import <module>` message which loads the specified python module in its namespace (essentially a `globals` dictionary).
 Notably, namespaces can be different for each instance.